NicolasMahe/Laravel-SlackOutput/README.md

 Sends a message to [Slack](https://slack.com) when something goes wrong with your [Laravel](https://laravel.com) application.

 This package provides an exceptions handler, a failed jobs handler, and a scheduled commands reporting.
-They all use the `slack:post` command to post to Slack.
+They all use a new `slack:post` command to post to Slack.

 ## Requirements